 The trip as a whole was marvelous, we had so much family bonding & got to see so many wonderful places where we learned new things.
 Each of the kiddies had a travel pack of toys, games & snacks from Keep ‘Em Quiet which came in handy for the drive & downtime in the hotels.

 Sadly, this blog post & video marks the end of the West Cork to Waterford Road Trip series.
 But not to worry I have another travel blog coming up about our weekend in Donegal.
 My godparents came over from the US & stayed with us for two weeks.
 We spent the bank holiday weekend touring the beautiful countryside of Donegal, which I of course recorded.
+We have plans to visit the stunning Carrick-on-Shannon next so I will keep you posted!

 So after a month of non-stop fun, I’m getting back on track with the house & blog (the house is still messy, let’s be honest – the blog came first).